itrustmachines/bns-mcu-porting-key/README.md

 ## Overview of BNS Client

-If you want to explore our SDK in more details or modify our SDK, we recommand you to go through this document.
-In this document, we combine the previous tutorials and documents to guide you through the operation of BNS Client.
+If you want to explore our SDK in more details or modify our SDK, we recommend you go through this document.
+In this document, we combine the previous tutorials and documents to guide you through the operation of the BNS Client.

 - [Overview Of BNS Client](./doc/summary_en.md)